West Papua Information Kit

 Amungme

-Renown for their mountain home land which has been exevacted by the Freeport McMoRan corporation for its gold and copper, the Amungme now allegedly number 13,000 forced to live around Timika and other sites approved by the mine cmpany and Indonesian government.
+Renown for their mountain home land which has been exevacted by the Freeport McMoRan corporation for its gold and copper, the Amungme now purportedly number some 17,000 forced to live around Timika and other sites approved by the mine cmpany and Indonesian government.

 Asmat